Courage: Fear and confidence in relation to courage

 Without an appropriate balance between fear and confidence when facing a threat, one cannot have the courage to overcome it.
-Professor Daniel Putman states "if the two emotions are distinct, then excesses or deficiencies in either fear or confidence can distort courage."
+Professor Daniel Putman states "if the two emotions are distinct, then excesses or deficiencies in either fear or confidence can distort courage".
 Courage does not mean that you are not afraid, it means that you are willing to face the challenges that lay ahead of you.

 Possible distortions of courage

-According to Putman, there are four possibilities:
+According to Putman, there are four possible ways courage could be distorted: